Rapig1915/mcp-bolk/README.md

 - Visit `http://localhost:4444`
 - Add an entry via the Store form, verify it appears in the table
 - Run a Sum and verify the total
+- Try the Chat box with a prompt like: "Store 11 with description demo, then sum last 7 days"

 6. Optional: Dev mode (hot reload for the UI)
 ```bash